ARMENIA – Center (Yerevan, Ararat, Kotayk, Aragatsotn, Armavir)

 Aram Khachaturian House-Museum.
 (1903-1978) was a Soviet Armenian composer and conductor.
 He is considered one of the leading Soviet composers.

 Born and raised in Tbilisi, Georgia, he moved to Moscow in 1921.
 His first major work, the Piano Concerto (1936), popularized his name within and outside the Soviet Union.
 It was followed by the Violin Concerto (1940) and the Cello Concerto (1946).
 His other significant compositions include the Masquerade Suite (1941), the Anthem of the Armenian SSR (1944), three symphonies (1935, 1943, 1947), and around 25 film scores.
 Khachaturian is best known for his ballet music—Gayane (1942) and Spartacus (1954).
-His most popular piece, the “Sabre Dance” from Gayane, has been used extensively in popular culture and has been covered by a number of musicians worldwide.
+His most popular piece, the “Sabre Dance” from Gayane, has been used extensively in popular culture and has been covered by many musicians worldwide.
 His style is “characterized by colourful harmonies, captivating rhythms, virtuosity, improvisations, and sensuous melodies”.

 During most of his career, Khachaturian was approved by the Soviet government and held several high posts in the Union of Soviet Composers from the late 1930s.
 Considered the most renowned Armenian composer of the 20th century.
-While following the established musical traditions of Russia, he broadly used Armenian and, to lesser extent, Caucasian, Eastern and Central European, and Middle Eastern peoples’ folk music in his works.
+While following the established musical traditions of Russia, he broadly used Armenian and, to a lesser extent, Caucasian, Eastern Central European, and Middle Eastern peoples’ folk music in his works.
 He is highly regarded in Armenia, where he is considered a “national treasure”.

 The museum is a monumental stone structure fronted by 5 enormous white limestone pillars.
 1000 AMD

-Dvin Hotel.
-In the NM “Modern Architecture, Buildings” series, this is three low stories of mirrored glass backed by an 8-story tower with round arched windows.
-The front center is white marble with a great eagle motif.Image result for Dvin Hotel.Sergei Parajanov Museum.
+Sergei Parajanov Museum.
 (1924-1990) was a Soviet film director and artist of Armenian descent who made significant contributions to Soviet cinematography through Ukrainian, Georgian, and Armenian cinema.
 He invented his own cinematic style, which was totally out of step with the guiding principles of socialist realism (the only sanctioned art style in the USSR).
 This, combined with his controversial lifestyle and behaviour, led Soviet authorities to repeatedly persecute and imprison him, and suppress his films.

 Although he started professional film-making in 1954, Parajanov later disowned all the films he made before 1965 as “garbage”.
 After directing Shadows of Forgotten Ancestors (renamed Wild Horses of Fire for most foreign distributions) Parajanov became something of an international celebrity and simultaneously a target of attacks from the system.
-Nearly all of his film projects and plans from 1965 to 1973 were banned, scrapped or closed by the Soviet film administrations, both local (in Kiev and Yerevan) and federal (Goskino), almost without discussion, until he was finally arrested in late 1973 on charges of rape, homosexuality and bribery.
-He was imprisoned until 1977, despite a pleas for pardon from various artists.
+Nearly all of his film projects and plans from 1965 to 1973 were banned, scrapped or closed by the Soviet film administrations, both local (in Kyiv and Yerevan) and federal (Goskino), almost without discussion, until he was finally arrested in late 1973 on charges of rape, homosexuality and bribery.
+He was imprisoned until 1977, despite pleas for pardon from various artists.
 Even after his release (he was arrested for the third and last time in 1982) he was a persona non grata in Soviet cinema.
 It was not until the mid-1980s, when the political climate started to relax, that he could resume directing.

-His health seriously weakened by four years in labor camps and nine months in prison in Tbilisi, Parajanov died of lung cancer in 1990, at a time when, after almost 20 years of suppression, his films were being featured at foreign film festivals.
+His health was seriously weakened by four years in labour camps and nine months in prison in Tbilisi, Parajanov died of lung cancer in 1990, at a time when, after almost 20 years of suppression, his films were being featured at foreign film festivals.
 Sergei Parajanov is buried at Komitas Pantheon in Yerevan.

 Central (Blue) Mosque.
 Dating from 1765, it has lovely tile work on the entrance, a large hall and the 22m dome and front of the mosque.
 It has a 24m high minaret, 26 arcades and a lovely garden in the courtyard.
 The mosque has a great oval window on the front of the prayer hall.Related image

 By 1923 Kochar had settled down in Paris, where his art was well received.
 In 1936, while at the peak of his artistic fame, to the surprise of many, Kochar repatriated to Soviet Armenia.
-Between 1941 and 1943 Kochar was imprisoned on politically motivated charges, but was eventually freed.
+Between 1941 and 1943 Kochar was imprisoned on politically motivated charges but was eventually freed.

 His most recognized works include the statues of David of Sassoun (1959) which has become the symbol of Yerevan; of Vardan Mamikonian (1975); of Komitas (1969) in Echmiadzin.
 One of his masterpieces in painting is “Disasters of War”.
 1000 AMD